arsenalsurfer/SQL_Project_Data_Job_Analysis/README.md

 | 1749593    | Principal Data Analyst                          | SmartAsset                              | 186,000.0             | SQL, Python, Go, Snowflake, Pandas, NumPy, Excel, Tableau, GitLab                                                   |
 | 387860     | ERM Data Analyst                                | Get It Recruit – Information Technology | 184,000.0             | SQL, Python, R                                                                                                      |

+### 3. Top Demanded Skills

+Retrieves the top 5 skills with the highest demand in the job market, providing insights into the most valuable skills for job seekers.

+***Here’s a short summary of your top-demanded data skills:***

+SQL (7,291) – Still the core data skill; essential for querying and managing databases.
+Nearly every analytics or BI role lists it as a must-have.

+Excel (4,611) – Widely used for quick analysis, reporting, and dashboards; still dominant in business settings despite newer tools.

+Python (4,330) – Rising fast for automation, data cleaning, and analytics; adds flexibility beyond spreadsheets and SQL.

+Tableau (3,745) – Key visualization tool for turning data into insights; valued for storytelling and dashboards.

+Power BI (2,609) – Microsoft’s BI tool, strong demand in enterprise environments; often paired with Excel and SQL.

+Trend: SQL + Excel remain foundational, Python adds versatility, and Tableau/Power BI show strong demand for data visualization and business intelligence.

 # What I Learned

 Through this adventure, I've turbocharged my SQL toolkit with some serious firepower: